Scalsol/Scalsol.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am a third-year master student in the Center of Data Science, AAIS, Peking University, supervised by Prof.  [Liwei Wang](http://www.liweiwang-pku.com/).
+<strong>I am an in-coming Ph.D. student at ETH Zurich.</strong> Currently I am a third-year master student in the Center of Data Science, AAIS, Peking University, supervised by Prof.  [Liwei Wang](http://www.liweiwang-pku.com/).
 I am also a research intern of Visual Computing Group in Microsoft Research Asia, supervised by Dr. [Han Hu](https://ancientmooner.github.io/) and working closely with [Yue Cao](http://yue-cao.me/), [Zheng Zhang](https://stupidzz.github.io/).
 Prior to that, I received my B.S. degree in Mathematics from Xiamen University.

 My primary interests lie in computer vision and machine learning problems in general.
 I am particularly interested in tasks that are fundamental (object detection, pre-training, etc.) and practical (e.g. video understanding).
 Besides, I am always a fan of things that are creative.

 [[Curriculum Vitae](https://scalsol.github.io/files/cv.pdf)]

-<strong>I will apply for a PhD position starting from 2021 fall.
-Please don't hesitate to contact me if you are interested! </strong>

 News
 ======